atakancigdem/ProductProject/README.md

 <li>Logging process to the product <b>file</b> is requested.</li>
   </ol>

+<h1>What Is Our Main Purpose?</h1>

 <p> We have to prepare our work based on the layered architecture layout.
 We should concentrate on code quality and clean code rather than requirements.</p>